 What if there's a problem at my test centre or I fall ill on the day of the test?

-- Candidates who are affected by unexpected issues on the day of the tests, for example due to temporary injury/illness or problems with the administration of the test, should read the guidance about special consideration and, if this applies to you, complete the special consideration form within five working days of the testing date.
+- Candidates who are affected by unexpected issues on the day of the tests, for example due to temporary injury/illness or problems with the administration of the test, should read the guidance about special consideration and, if this applies to you, submit the special consideration form within five working days of the test date.